4448/306/Readme.md

->Joker said:
+Reza Said:
->If you are good at something , never do it for free.........
+ :+1: :sparkles: :camel: :tada:
->Madness is like gravity, all it takes is just a little push......
+ :rocket: :meta;: :octocat:
-> HAHAHAHAHAHAHA..........
+>i am the best teacher.

->J said:
+>You shall fear because I have all the power.
-:1+: :sparkles: :camel: :tada:
+>Trancendance.
-:rocket: :metal: :octocat:
+>